Life and Works

 - It doesn't seem so to me.
 (Plato, Meno, 72d-e).

 The idea here in Plato's Meno as elsewhere is that the doxa, or opinion, is reliant upon observations and belief alone, in other words becoming, which means that for Plato such a perspective is unstable.
 Naturally, the more stable thought comes from reasoning.
 Here reasoning is a development of observations and beliefs into a consistent, reliable argument that has a universal application.
 In other words, Socrates guides Meno through the topic of virtue by attempting to arrive at the eidos of virtue, or at least as close as possible to it.
-Remember that eidos means “form”, and the word itself derives from a verb that means “to see.”
+Remember that eidos is frequently translated as “form”, and the word itself derives from a verb that means “to see.”
 Eidos is linked to the mind through the sight organ, and mathematics is closer to eidoi.
-It is the most fixed way to make determinations as far as Plato is concerned.
+It is the most fixed way to make determinations as far as Plato is concerned; mathematics is an intermediary between the world of becoming and being (eidoi).
 Employing this method, Socrates guides his interlocutors into a way of thinking about the topic that is at once philosophical and open-ended.
 He and the given young man investigate through argumentation and continued refutation until they have come to an informed place of ignorance.
 They do not claim to know the topic, but they have a greater understanding of it because they admit their ignorance, especially because they have engaged in a dialogue about it.
 Such a state is sometimes called Socratic ignorance.
 The question that arises for us is how this process of question and answer relates to scientific endeavor when its topic is immaterial, science being decidedly about material objects and forces in the universe.

 One contribution of Plato to science that has lasted is the continued questioning and the finding of better answers in the context of examples leading through induction to deductive conclusions.
 Other thinkers before Plato had certainly reasoned.
 They had certainly used logic, but Plato puts the discussion on display.
 He demonstrates the reasoning that has eliminated certain opinions and arrived at much better insights through a rigorous process of induction and deduction.
 There is nothing more scientific than this kind of interplay.
 The structure of argumentation has not changed fundamentally, except that modern science seeks patterns in nature rather than an immaterial Platonic eidos, and modern logic is a different configuration of the same forms found in Plato's dialogues.
 The rules and structures have evolved, but inductive and deductive reasoning remain a fundamental part of scientific progress.
 So, a fundamental aspect of scientific reasoning is on display in the literary expression of Socrates' conversations with his interlocutors: